sinabehmanesh/CoreApi-k8s/README.md

 * after deployment, ready to accept traffic from ingress.

 ## Ingress
-ingress.yml file is where you can talk to internet about your CoreApi service. we do not have a Host so the ingress will route all the incoming traffic to the backend. backend is marked as CoreApi-service. check Ingress config file for more info.
+ingress.yml file is where you can talk to internet about your CoreApi service. <br />
+we do not have a Host so the ingress will route all the incoming traffic to the backend. backend is marked as CoreApi-service. check Ingress config file for more info.